Red Sox vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 53 hits with 14 doubles, a triple, eight home runs, 13 walks and 27 RBI.
-He's also stolen one base.
+- Gurriel has 14 doubles, two triples, eight home runs, 13 walks and 28 RBI (54 total hits).
+He has stolen one base.

-- Gurriel hopes to build on a 13-game hitting streak in this matchup.
-In his last 10 outings he is hitting .357 with five doubles, three home runs, two walks and eight RBI.
+- Gurriel has picked up at least one hit in 14 straight games.
+In his last 10 outings he is batting .333 with four doubles, a triple, three home runs, two walks and eight RBI.

 Gurriel Recent Games